perrying/pytorch-consistency-regularization/README.md

 NOTE: Our implementation is different from Oliver+ 2018 as follows:
 1. we use not only purely unlabeled data, but also labeled data as unlabeled data. (following Sohn+ 2020)
-2. our VAT implementation follows Miyato et al., but Oliver et al. use KLD with different directions as the loss function. see [issue](https://github.com/brain-research/realistic-ssl-evaluation/issues/27).
+2. our VAT implementation follows Miyato+, but Oliver+ use KLD with different directions as the loss function. see [issue](https://github.com/brain-research/realistic-ssl-evaluation/issues/27).
 3. parameter initialization of WRN-28. (following Sohn+ 2020)